CraftAcademy/library-challenge/README.md

 Stakeholder = Visitor
 1#
 As a visitor
-In order to be able to see the books that belong to library I need to see if a list of books exists.
+In order to be able to see the books that belong to the library I need to see if a list of books exists.

 2#